 I am an accredited humanist celebrant who leads non religious ceremonies in Bristol and Bath.
-I lead humanist wedding and partnership ceremonies and conduct humanist funerals and memorial services.
+I conduct humanist funerals and memorial services; and I also lead humanist wedding and partnership ceremonies.

 Weddings and partnership ceremonies